-PR.1d Continue to involve community organizations in parks improvement to create a welcoming environment for all community members.

-- ~~PR.1.e~~-Encourage citizen engagement and ownership of parks. - Assess the feasibility of establishing a formalized volunteer program that would track activities and recognize volunteer efforts. - Start an Adopt-a-Trail and/or Adopt-a-Park program.

-PR.1e ~~Recognize public school fields and play areas as a valuable part of the City's park system~~-Seek opportunities to work with the public school districts to enhance the recreational value of school facilities, fields, and play areas.

-The City of Edgewood is served by three school districts: Fife, Puyallup and Sumner- Bonney Lake.

-Goal PR.2 Encourage public involvement in planning for ~~park~~ parks, trails and other recreation facilities.

-- PR.2a ~~Invite~~Encourage members of volunteer and community groups that support parks and trails to engage in planning processes. - PR.2b Periodically review park and recreation preferences, needs and trends through household surveys, public meetings and other public input sources. - PR.2c Utilize the Parks and Recreation Advisory Board (PRAB) and other citizen advisory committees as forums for public discussion of parks and recreation issues. - PR.2d Provide public information regarding parks planning processes through a variety of means (e.g. public notices, bulletins, quarterly newsletters, websites, social media), in order to reach ~~all~~as many community members as possible.
+PR.1d Continue to involve community organizations in parks improvement to create a welcoming environment for all community members. • Encourage citizen engagement and ownership of parks. • Assess the feasibility of establishing a formalized volunteer program that would track activities and recognize volunteer efforts. • Start an Adopt-a-Trail and/or Adopt-a-Park program.
+PR.1e Seek opportunities to work with the public school districts to enhance the recreational value of school facilities, fields, and play areas.
+The City of Edgewood is served by three school districts: Fife, Puyallup and Sumner-Bonney Lake.
+Goal PR.2 Encourage public involvement in planning for parks, trails and other recreation facilities.
+PR.2a Encourage members of volunteer and community groups that support parks and trails to engage in planning processes.
+PR.2b Periodically review park and recreation preferences, needs and trends through household surveys, public meetings and other public input sources.
+PR.2c Utilize the Parks and Recreation Advisory Board (PRAB) and other citizen advisory committees as forums for public discussion of parks and recreation issues.
+PR.2d Provide public information regarding parks planning processes through a variety of means (e.g. public notices, bulletins, quarterly newsletters, websites, social media), in order to reach as many community members as possible.
 Goal PR.3 Develop a parks, recreation, open space, and trails system that builds on existing strengths and serves all residents of the community.

-- PR.3a Over the next five to 10 years, improve the park system to meet the following level of service standards:

-For all parks, consider the following measures:

-- Provide parks that meet the interests and needs of the City's citizens, based on public input and survey findings. - ~~Prioritize development of existing undeveloped parkland over acquisition of new parkland.~~ - Prioritize development of non-motorized connections to parks.
+PR.3a Over the next five to 10 years, improve the park system to meet the following level of service standards: For all parks, consider the following measures: • Provide parks that meet the interests and needs of the City's citizens, based on public input and survey findings. • Prioritize development of non-motorized connections to parks.